NickSpringall/workbook/workbook.md

 ## Q5 - With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges

-python API project

-necessary knowledge -
-- python programming language
-- understanding of API model/controller architecture
-- understanding of order of development (what needs to be developed first in order for other stuff to work)
-- psql
-- understanding how a database management system works
-- planning skills to hit deadline and efficiently use time
-- time management skills to get it done
+In order to complete my python/flask API project I was required to have knowledge of the python programming language, the flask framework and general knowledge of database framework model/controller architecture.
+It was also necessary to have knowledge of sql syntax and the postgresql database management system.
+A solid understanding of the functionality of database management systems was required for its use.

+I also needed knowledge of the model/controller development process.
+This includes knowledge of the order of operations.
+For example, it was necessary to develop  the models before the controllers.
+All of the above mentioned knowledge was built upon during the project as I possessed an insufficient skillset at the outset to complete the project.
+Self-directed learning skills were required to overcome this challenge.

+Time management skills were required in order to ensure that the deadline was met.

 ## Q6 - With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature

-- Python skills were sufficient to complete the task though deeper understanding would have allowed for a better result with more complex features.
-- As the project was a learning experience, system architecture, database knowledge, development process and programming language skills all improved significantly during the process.
-On near future projects I will need to push myself to see similar knowledge and skill improvements
+At the time of submission, my python skills were sufficient to complete the task though deeper understanding would have allowed for a better result with more complex features.
+As the project was a learning experience, my understanding of system architecture, database knowledge, development processes and programming language skills all improved significantly during the process.
+On future projects, I will need to push myself to see similar knowledge and skill improvements to further broaden my abilities as a developer.
-- As I'm poor at planning generally, I need to overemphasis this element of development in future projects to ensure adequate planning occurs.

-and time managements skills all need to be more actively managed, linked to planning, using clear expected outcomes for coding sessions and try not to get side tracked.
+As I'm poor at planning generally, I struggled to break down the project into small, manageable steps.
+I will need to emphasise this element of development in future projects to ensure that adequate planning occurs.
+I also struggled with time management.
+Balancing the project with other work commitments was difficult.
+I will need to improve my time management skills by setting myself clear and achievable outcomes for coding sessions and to try not to get side tracked.

 ## Q7 - Explain control flow, using an example from the JavaScript programming language